rtcniser/rtcniser.github.io/subpages/hackduino3.md

 |Short Circuit Detection|Sudhanshu Prasad, Papali Priya Ratan Sahu, Himanshu Rout (ITER, Bhubaneswar)|
 |Drone for Personal Safety|Bhavesh Gupta,(RCOEM, Nagpur)|

-# **WELCOME to the official website of HACkDUINO 3.0 !**

-It’s the unique hackathon-style robotics competition that aims to encourage and enable budding inventors to explore the potential of robotics application.
-Hosted annually by the RoboTech Club of NISER, Bhubaneswar on the occasion of Arduino Day.

-This year, we want you to brainstorm ideas using the power of robotics to on the theme:

-**_Technology for personal well-being_**

-The most relevant and innovative concepts have the opportunity of actualizing their ideas at Dr. Subhankar Mishra’s Lab through an internship at School of Computer Sciences, NISER Bhubaneswar.

 <p class="headings">The Judges Panel:</p>

 |Name|Institute|Position|Expertise|